sc-idevops/relax/README.md

 - [A Visual Hypnosis Example](https://www.viewtube.io/watch?v=it5WX2gxXP4): Just stare at the colorful pattern while the minimal music and gentle suggestions help you relax.
 - [Zen Garden Example](https://www.viewtube.io/watch?v=wxflcCxqebU): a wooden rake sliding through sand provides delightful ASMR like effect, and singing bowls are included.

+### Pluto.tv
-### Pluto.tv has several excellent relaxing channels.
+Pluto TV has several excellent relaxing channels.
 - My favorite is [Naturescape](https://pluto.tv/live-tv/naturescape): (it is unfortunate it can be interrupted by ADs but the view is nice for being free)
 - There are other channels if you just need something mindless on to have in the background making noise.
 You’ll also find [Bob Ross](https://pluto.tv/en/live-tv/the-bob-ross-channel) there too!

+### Twitch.tv
-### Twitch.tv has several streams I find relaxing to watch.
+Twitch has several streams I find relaxing to watch.
 - More often than not [Bob Ross](https://www.twitch.tv/bobross) is painting pictures with his almost ASMR like voice.
 - Twitch also has [Cooking Shows](https://www.twitch.tv/hungry) running 24/7 which are surprisingly relaxing and 100% drama free.
 - One of the more odd streams called [Nothing, Forever](https://www.twitch.tv/watchmeforever) is a seemingly AI generated sit-com in the style of Seinfeld which never seems to end...

-### Youtube Channels that are relaxing:
+### Youtube
+There are a variety of youtube channels which I've broken down into different categories to watch:

 #### Restoration Videos
 - [Odd Tinkering](https://www.viewtube.io/@OddTinkering): Electronics restoration with no sponsors or commentary.
 Just the sounds of repairwork.